 Suggested toppings: Strawberries & Nutella; Ham & Cheddar; Lemon Juice & Powdered Sugar; Spinach & Parm

 Heat a nonstick skillet over medium heat.
-In a large bowl, whisk together water milk, eggs, and 4 tablespoons of melted butter.
+In a large bowl, whisk together water, milk, eggs, and melted butter.
 Add salt and flour and whisk until smooth and combined.

-Add a tablespoon of butter to pan.
+Add another pat of butter to pan.
 When it’s melted and gets a little brown, add about 1/3 cup of batter to the skillet, tilting it so the batter covers the surface in as thin a layer as possible.
-Once tiny bubble appear — about 2 minutes — flip and finish cooking, another minute or so.
+Once tiny bubbles appear — about 2 minutes — flip and finish cooking, another minute or so.

 Remove from pan, spread Nutella in the middle, top with strawberries and powdered sugar, and fold as shown up top.
 (I wrapped the first one in parchment paper to make it handheld, but that is unnecessarily fussy.
 You can just as easily enjoy with a knife and a fork.)